MANY GLACIER CAMPGROUND

 Swiftcurrent Motor Inn

 The Swiftcurrent Motor Inn sits directly next to Many Glacier Campground on the end of the road to Many Glacier.
-It is comprised of a main building that has a restaurant, a lobby, and a camp store, and a number of small one room cottages that can be rented.
+It is comprised of the main building that has a restaurant, a lobby, and a camp store, and a number of small one-room cottages that can be rented.
 There is also a building that contains the showers and a small laundry facility – both require tokens to operate, which can be purchased at the store.

 The showers and laundry facility are in a building located behind the Motor Inn, along with the cottages, just a short walk away from the campsite.
 The showers were clean enough by our standards, (which are low), when we camp we are simply happy to have a shower and don’t get too worked up over how spotless it is.
 We wear shower slippers (flip-flops) anyway.
 As long as the water is warm and we have a place to get clean – we are satisfied.
 We never had to wait in line for a shower but we also planned our showers to overlap with when many people eat dinner (5:00-6:00).